Recently, my wife and I were invited to a local television program to discuss family Christmas traditions.

 What I liked the most, purely as a writer of fantasy, is how the heavens open up on Christmas.
 The image of seeing another world in the skies is a compelling one for me.
 I’ve been thinking about “the Heights” as a trope in my novels, and I think just such a moment of “revelation” might appear in the next novel.

 If you enjoy reading about Russian traditions, don’t miss another post.
 Sign up for my Readers’ Group.
-As a thank you, I’ll send you two free chapters of my new novel.
-Just click on the image below:
+As a thank you, I’ll send you a free extended preview of my first novel, as well as a complete anthology of SFF short stories.
+Just tell me where to send them: